UKPLab/sentence-transformers/examples/sparse_encoder/applications/semantic_search/README.md

 ## SPLADE-index Integration

-This example demonstrates how to use [splade-index](https://github.com/rasyosef/splade-index) for very fast sparse vector search powered by Scipy sparse matrices, built on top of the excellent [bm25s](https://github.com/xhluca/bm25s), a fast BM25 implementation.
+This example demonstrates how to use [splade-index](https://github.com/rasyosef/splade-index) for very fast sparse vector search powered by SciPy sparse matrices, built on top of the excellent [bm25s](https://github.com/xhluca/bm25s), a fast BM25 implementation.
 It does not require running a separate client, but instead performs search directly in memory.
 See [semantic_search_splade_index.py](semantic_search_splade_index.py) or below:

 ### Prerequisites:
 - The SPLADE-index Python package must be installed: